freifunk-gluon/gluon/docs/index.rst

 .. [#80211s]
   Device does not support IBSS; images are built by default unless GLUON_WLAN_MESH is explicitly set to something other than *11s*

+.. [#avmflash]
+  For instructions on how to flash AVM devices, visit https://www.fritzfla.sh

 License
 -------